Pathoschild/StardewCommunityMods/README.md

 commit directly to the repository and release new versions on the official Nexus page for the mod.

 ### What does this mean for the original author?
-The original author must [choose an open-source license](https://choosealicense.com/) first.
-They can retake control of the mod and Nexus page anytime, and release new versions without an open license.
-(However, the license can't be revoked for the code they already released under it.)
-Their original source code won't be changed, but they're free to merge the community changes into their code.
+This is a caretaker thing — it's meant to maintain popular mods while the author is inactive, and let them retake the mod if they come back.
+The author needs to release their code with [an open-source license](https://choosealicense.com/), which lets others maintain it.
+If they return later, they can retake control of the Nexus page and release new versions without an open license.
+Their original source code won't be changed, but they're free to merge the community changes into their own code.

-The author will always be credited as the original author.
-(Most licenses make that mandatory, too.)
+The author will always be credited as the original author, and they're free to choose a license that enforces that (like the MIT license).

 ### What are the requirements?
 To be accepted as a community mod...